BandarAbdulrab/The_Chase_Game/README.md

-# The Chase Game: Cat and Human Adventure
+# The Chase Game: Cat and Human Adventure (Scratch)

 A fun Scratch game where you control a cat trying to drink milk while avoiding a chasing human!
 This project was originally submitted as a middle school computer science assignment and showcases basic game mechanics in Scratch.

 https://scratch.mit.edu/projects/1163341291